hermonochy/QuizMaster/README.md

 The Survival game mode is a recent addition to QuizMaster.
 In this mode, players have a limited number of lives to answer questions correctly.
 Each incorrect answer costs a life, and the game ends when the player loses all their lives or answers all questions correctly.
 The objective is to survive as long as possible by maintaining accuracy throughout.

+##### Practice Mode

+The practice mode offers a relaxed environment for users to engage with quiz questions at their own pace.
+Immediate feedback is provided, highlighting correct answers in green and incorrect ones in red.
+Participants can opt to reveal the correct answer or end the quiz at any time.

 ![](images/QM4.png)

 ### Preferences